Human Research Ethics Applications

 The HREC is not able to provide retrospective ethics approval to projects which have already commenced.

-For any research that involves a public hospital in Australia, the University of Adelaide HREC is unable to review the application (unless prior approval has been granted by the Hospital Research Office to accept a University of Adelaide HREC Review).
+For any research that involves recruiting public hospital patients or staff or accessing hospital data in Australia, approval from the hospital HREC must be obtained first (unless prior approval has been granted by the Hospital Research Office to accept a University of Adelaide HREC Review).
 Please review the National Mutual Acceptance Scheme, guidance document that lists all the Hospitals involved in the Scheme.
 If one of your study sites is listed in this Scheme, you will need to submit to their institutional HREC, and once approved, submit a Notification Form to our office.

 • Application form